Donald Trump is well known for inventing words, but his latest creation is a little more serious. In a tweet on Wednesday challenging his…

 OrderTalk provides online ordering software to restaurants that integrates with a restaurant’s point-of-sale system.
 Knife Capital’s announcement was revealed in a news story by SA tech site TechCentral.

-The terms of the deal — including how much Uber Eats paid Knife Capital and orderTalk in the deal — were not been disclosed.
+The terms of the deal — including how much Uber Eats paid Knife Capital and orderTalk in the deal — were not disclosed.

 OrderTalk was founded by Hilton Keats in 1998.
 Today it is based in Dallas, Texas.